 Hans Zimmer– Sometimes Zimmer has moments of greatness (The Lion King), while other times he sounds boring and redundant (Man of Steel).
 At least he figured out his music was becoming more and more generic as he retired from scoring superhero films after Batman V Superman: Dawn of Justice.
 Hans is still very respected and talented, now perhaps being more known as a teacher and mentor than a composer.
 Regardless, it’ll be interesting to see where he goes from here.

 Elliot Goldenthal– Goldenthal has awards and a notable pedigree, much of it from the 1990’s.
 What sets him apart is his highly experimental composing style that stands out to this day.
-Even if you can’t understand what you’re listening to, you have to respect the guy.
+Even if you can’t understand what you’re listening to (Alien 3, Batman Forever), you have to respect the guy.

 James Newton Howard– Newton Howard defines what I like to call a “Swiss Army knife” composer: the guy who’s scored so many different films that you don’t recognize his music until the credits roll.
 Newton Howard’s worked with many directors and collaborated with noted composers throughout his lengthly career.
-Perhaps his best scoring accomplishment to date was making The Last Airbender actually sound worthy of both its source material and high expectations.
+Perhaps his best scoring accomplishment (besides Dinosaur‘s amazing music) was making The Last Airbender sound worthy of both its source material and high expectations.

 Thomas Newman– He’s proved his versatility for years, scoring James Bond films, spy thrillers, dramas and Pixar films.
 Newman doesn’t have a specific style, save for his similar-sounding scores per franchise.
 He has a proven pedigree and is always a good choice for directors.